numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

         releasing the resources owned by the module without destroying the execution engine.

+    * .. method:: add_object_file(object_file)

+        Add the symbols from the specified object file to the execution engine.

+        * *object_file* str or :class:`ObjectFileRef`: a path to the object file or a object file instance

    * .. method:: set_object_cache(notify_func=None, getbuffer_func=None)

         Set the object cache callbacks for this engine.